szefo09/dm-ocg-octgn/README.md

     - Thrumiss, Zephyr Guardian

 - **Other Improvements**
+  - **Added new buttons for OCG gameplay: Seal, Yobinion X (ctrl+shift+Y), allowed an option to batch shuffle cards on the field and send them shuffled to the bottom of the deck, allowed cards in Graveyard to be played/set as shield/charged as mana/put to Bottom of Deck**
-  - **Added new button for evolution creatures: Detach Bait and Attach Bait!**: They show a pop-up allowing you to detach a material or attach a new one on the field.
+  - **Added new buttons for creatures to support adding and removing cards from under them: Detach Bait and Attach Bait!**: They show a pop-up allowing you to detach a material or attach a new one on the field.
   - **Allow picking order of simultanious effects resolving at the same time!**: Currently done for on Turn End/Start effects and when doing mass destruction effects.
   - **Look at top X cards, pick some, put rest to the bottom in any order Button added to Deck options!**
   - **Some choices are now multi-choices, allowing you to pick many cards at the same time!**